-This list aims to do 5 things:
+This list has 5 aims:

-List all computers believed to still exist and track their provenance.
+List all computers believed to exist.

-Establish name(s) or "nicknames" to facilitate clear communication.
+Establish names or "nicknames" to standardize communication.

 Track any "non-verified rumors" of a new or lost computer.